 It all comes down to a special group of cells in the brain that are normally activated after we have eaten a big meal to tell us we’ve had enough.
 The psychoactive ingredient in weed appears to activate just one component of those appetite-suppressing cells, making us feel hungry rather than satisfied.

 Some athletes, especially in certain endurance and adventure sports use can boost their athletic performance.
-This may be because of anti-inflammatory or pain-relieving effects that make it easier to push through a long workout or recover from one says a few jacksonville marijuana doctors.
+This may be because of anti-inflammatory or pain-relieving effects that make it easier to push through a long workout.

 At the same time, there are ways that marijuana could impair athletic performance, since it affects coordination and motivation, and dulls the body’s natural recovery process.